preludetech/tutorial-getting-git/tutorial/10-understanding-multiple-branches.md

 Earlier, we spoke about how every commit (except the first one) has a parent.

-Now, it's important to understand that multiple commits can have the same parent.
+Now, it's important to understand that **multiple commits can have the same parent**.
 So you could create a graph that looks like this:

 ![](images/commit_graph_multiple_parents.drawio.svg)

+In this case, commits 3 and 4 both have 2 as a parent.

 Remember how a branch is a pointer to a specific commit?
 In the diagram above we have 3 branches, each pointing to a different commit.